Kanadikavu Shree Vishnumaya Kuttichathan Swamy temple: Thottampattu festival

-Thottampattu Mahotsavam is a festival where worshippers celebrate Bhuvaneswary, who is presented in the form of the mother to Lord Vishnu, Maya.
-Bhuvaneswary is the family deity of the Kanady family, who was responsible for the arrival of Vishnumaya to Peringotukara village.
-On the day of Thottampattu, Devi is brought out from the Sreekovil, where an idol of Devi is created as Kalam, followed by the chanting of various hymns.
+Thottampattu Festival is to please Bhuvaneswary who is in the form of mother to Lord Vishnu Maya.
+Bhuvaneswary is the family deity of Kanady family who was chiefly instrumental for the arrival of Vishnumaya to Peringotukara village.
+On the day of Thottampattu, Devi is brought out from the Sreekovil where idol of Devi is created as Kalam.
+Then hymns are chanted about the glory of the Devi.
+Hundreds of devotees find it an apt occasion to visit the temple.